ringtailsoftware/zig-wasm-audio-framebuffer/README.md

 Straightforward examples of integrating Zig and Wasm for audio and graphics on the web.

+Compiling against Zig v0.12.
+Currently, MIDI synthesis examples (using Ziggysynth) are broken and have been disabled.

 ## Aims

  - Cross-platform (running on multiple browsers and operating systems)